Kehlmann, Daniel. Tyll. Pantheon, New York, 2020. F; 3/20.

 …the Lord God created himself and still must create himself, day after day, for if he didn’t do so, everything would cease from one moment to the next—who, if not God, should prevent the world from simply not existing?

 …indeed.
 This argument supporting deism or something like it is asking why is there anything?
-But at the same time the picture of God keeping himself busy to prevent evfalling into a void reminds me of Tyll who does a fine job of the same kind of thing on his own.
+But at the same time the picture of God keeping himself busy to prevent everything falling into a void reminds us of Tyll who does a fine job of the same kind of thing on his own.

 Kehlmann is German, wrote in German, and here was translated into English by Ross Benjamin, a senior and awarded translator.
 But ridicule isn’t confined to royalty or religion.
 The author has a go at his own language: